rainmanh/jumpscale_core8/docs/JumpscaleAPI/sal/j.sal.process.md

 @param command: command to execute
 @param die: boolean to die if got non zero exitcode
 @param printCommandToStdout: boolean to show/hide output to stdout
-@param outputToStdout: Deprecated.
+@param showout: Deprecated.
 Use 'printCommandToStdout' instead.
 @rtype: integer represents the exitcode if exitcode is not zero then the executed command returned with errors